lucklegend/hmes/README.md

 3. LIMS Configurations

-    - Database credentials for ULIMS have been moved to `/lims/protected/config/db.php` which resides on the same directory as the main.php file.
+    - Database credentials for LIMS have been moved to `/lims/protected/config/db.php` which resides on the same directory as the main.php file.
 In this way we will always have the same `main.php` file.

     - Update the usernames and passwords for the different databases specified in the db.php file.